chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 layout: blog
 categories:
   - blog
-title: 10 lessons from organizing the Chi Hack Night
+title: 10 lessons from organizing Chi Hack Night
-description: The Chi Hack Night has been referenced as the largest, most successful and productive civic hacking community around.
+description: Chi Hack Night has been referenced as the largest, most successful and productive civic hacking community around.
 This post is my first attempt at synthesizing and sharing our organizing model, starting with 10 lessons we've learned over the years.
 date: 2015-11-23
 image: /images/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night/img0.jpg
 author: Derek Eder